sgrams/sgrams/README.md

 I'm a Senior Firmware Engineer at Intel Corporation, focused primarily on TDX Virtual Firmware and BIOS work.

-Most of my time goes into low-level platform work: firmware, boot flows, virtualization, debugging, and the boundary between hardware and software.
+Most of my time goes into low-level confidential computing platform work: firmware, boot flows, virtualization, debugging, and the boundary between hardware and software.

 Outside of work, I spend time on landscape and travel photography, amateur radio, and personal projects.